dotkernel/dotkernel/tutorials/Creating a Contact Us page/05 - Creating the contact form.md

 ];
 ```

 Because we need to inject a dependency in the form class, we will need a factory class for this form.
-We can't use the annotation service in this case, because form creation is handled by the form manager, which is a specialized service manager acting as a sub-container, and the annotation factory is defined in the parent service manager.
+We can't use the annotation service in this case, because form creation is handled by the form manager, which is a specialized service manager acting as a sub-container, and the annotation factory is defined only for the parent service manager.
 No problem, we don't need to get rid of factories completely.

 Create a new php class file in `src/App/src/Factory`.
 ##### ContactFormFactory.php